NLNZDigitalPreservation/nlnz-tools-sip-generation-fairfax/README.md

 The basic parameters used by this runner are as follows (these parameters are discussed more in detail):
 ```
-Usage: processorRunner [-cdghilmnpx] [-b=STARTING_DATE] [-e=ENDING_DATE]
+Usage: processorRunner [-cghilmnpxy] [-b=STARTING_DATE] [-e=ENDING_DATE]
                        [-r=FOR_REVIEW_FOLDER] [-s=SOURCE_FOLDER]
                        [-t=TARGET_FOLDER]
 Runs different processors based on command-line options.

 Processing stages:
-    -g, --preProcess          Group source files by date and name.
+  -p, --preProcess          Group source files by date and titleCode.
                             Output is used by readyForIngestion.
                             Requires sourceFolder, targetFolder, forReviewFolder.
                             Uses startingDate, endingDate.
                             Optional createDestination, moveFiles.
-    -d, --readyForIngestion   Process the source files.
+  -g, --readyForIngestion   Process the source files.
                             Output is ready for ingestion by Rosetta.
                             Requires sourceFolder, targetFolder, forReviewFolder.
                             Uses startingDate, endingDate.
                             Optional createDestination, moveFiles.
   -i, --copyIngestedLoadsToIngestedFolder
                             Copy the ingested loads to ingested folder.
                             Requires sourceFolder, targetFolder, forReviewFolder.
                             Uses startingDate, endingDate.
                             Optional createDestination, moveFiles,
                               moveOrCopyEvenIfNoRosettaDoneFile
   -l, --listFiles           List the source files in an organized way.
                             Requires sourceFolder
   -x, --extractMetadata     Extract and list the metadata from the source files.
                             Requires sourceFolder
-    -p, --copyProdLoadToTestStructures
+  -y, --copyProdLoadToTestStructures
                             Copy the production load to test structures.
                             Requires sourceFolder, targetFolder.
                             Uses startingDate, endingDate

 Parameters:
   -b, --startingDate=STARTING_DATE
                             Starting date in the format yyyy-MM-dd.
                             Default is 2015-01-01.
   -e, --endingDate=ENDING_DATE
                             Ending date in the format yyyy-MM-dd.
                             Default is today.
   -s, --sourceFolder=SOURCE_FOLDER
                             source folder in the format /path/to/folder
   -t, --targetFolder=TARGET_FOLDER
                             target folder in the format /path/to/folder
   -r, --forReviewFolder=FOR_REVIEW_FOLDER
                             for-review folder in the format /path/to/folder

 Options:
   -c, --createDestination   Whether destination (or target) folders will be created.
                             Default is no creation (false).
   -m, --moveFiles           Whether files will be moved or copied.
                             Default is copy (false).
   -n, --moveOrCopyEvenIfNoRosettaDoneFile
                             Whether the move or copy takes place even if there is no
                               Rosetta done file.
-                              The Rosetta done files is a file with a name of 'done'.
+                            The Rosetta done files is a file with a titleCode of
+                              'done'.
                             Default is no move or copy unless there IS a Rosetta
                               done file (false).
   -h, --help                Display a help message.
 ```

 See the *Parameters* section for a discussion of the different parameters used.